purchasingtoolpak/lanyon/_posts/2017-04-07-2017-sourcing-strategy-template.md

 ### Week One of Ten Templates in Ten Weeks

 The strategic sourcing template is the first procurement template in our series - ten templates in ten weeks.
-This template does not follow the 7 step strategic sourcing methodology - it is an easy and intuitive tool for developing category sourcing strategies.
-Some of the benefits of this strategy template is:
+This template does not follow the 7 step strategic sourcing methodology - however it is an easy and intuitive tool for developing category sourcing strategies.
+Some of the benefits of this strategy template are:

 - It requires less training to implement
 - Uses less resources to implement